|Start Semester||Schedules Available||Online Application Open|

 - A grade of C or higher must be earned in General Education (16 credits) and Program Specific (14 credits) courses.

-- A minimum percent score of 77% must be earned in each Nursing/NUR course (42 credits) in order to progress in the program.
+- A grade of "C" or better must be earned in each Nursing/NUR course (42 credits) in order to progress in the program.

-- A score of less than 77% earned in a Nursing/NUR course will require a reattempt.
+- A grade less than "C" in a Nursing/NUR course will require a reattempt.

 - A Nursing/NUR course may be repeated or reattempted only once.
-If a minimum percent score of 77% is not achieved when the course is repeated or reattempted, dismissal from the program will result.
+If a grade of "C" or better is not achieved when the course is repeated or reattempted, dismissal from the program will result.

-- If a minimum percent score of 77% is not achieved or Withdrawal/W grade occurs in two or more Nursing/NUR courses, dismissal from the program will result.
+- If a grade of "C" or better is not achieved or Withdrawal/W grade occurs in two or more Nursing/NUR courses, dismissal from the program will result.

 - Dismissal from the Nursing Program will occur if a student is deemed unsafe or unprofessional in clinical practice/patient care.